yashmandi/yashmandi/README.md

 <h1 align="left">hi, i'm yash :)</h1>
-<p align="left">i'm a 23 year old from pune. recently completed masters in computer science, and have been working as a software engineer intern at a startup.  i'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users. i'm a huge productivity nerd who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.</p>
+<p align="left">i'm a 23 year old from pune. recently completed masters in computer science, and have been working as a business analyst at a startup.  i'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users. i'm a huge productivity nerd who constantly tries to implement workflows and processes that would help me improve my productivity as a developer.</p>

 <h4 align="left">tech stack i work with:</h4>